Queen Street Buildings: Old Railway Hotel (288–290 Queen Street)

 Between the years of 1844 and 1856 the Doyle family built a two-storey building, and in 1856 it was first licensed by the licensee Sylvester Byrne who has transferred the license from The Sportsman's Arms in Campbelltown.
 It was documented that Byrne rented from Doyle.
 He however became bankrupt so could no longer rent the building.

 At this stage the building contained a bar, two parlours, a dining room, three bedrooms, smaller room with bed and a well equipped kitchen.
 Doyle took over the license of Byrne, and the hotel was later run by Thomas James who during his management converted the wooden coach house into a music and dance hall.

 After Doyle died he passed the estate on to his children, and in 1896 it was still known as Doyles Railway Hotel.

 In 1896 and extensive collection of out buildings were constructed.
 A coach builder operated from the premises.
 They may have also been used by the Doyle brothers who operated businesses of both blacksmiths and undertakers during the 1890s.

 Nicholas Doyle (John Doyle's son) died in 1907 and his sister Annie Doyle sold the property and others to Edwin and William Fieldhouse, storekeepers in 1908.
 They had various mortgages over Doyle's property since 1904, and had not been repaid.

 Between 1908 and 1921 the hotel is possibly let to various occupants.

 In 1921 it was sold to Cecilia and Henry Meredith.

-In 1943 sold to Mr. J. L. Froggatt who renamed the building "Bonito", the building then became "Bonito Flats" and divided for residential accommodation.
+In 1943 sold to Mr. J. L. Froggatt who renamed the building Bonito; the building then became Bonito Flats and divided for residential accommodation.

-Lagacy House (292-294 Queen Street)
+Legacy House (Bursill's Shop) (292–294 Queen Street)

 The land was originally lot 23 of the Bradbury Park Estate.
-In October 1844, Mary and George Cannon and their mortgage holder, John Smith sold this block of land consisting of 1 rood 24 perches and for the purchase price of £45 to William Bursill an auctioneer from Campbelltown.
+In October 1844, Mary and George Cannon and their mortgage holder John Smith sold this block of land consisting of 1 rood 24 perches and for the purchase price of £45 to William Bursill, an auctioneer from Campbelltown.

-The shop at 292-4 evolved from a small stone two storey structure to a large stone building.
+The shop at 292–294 evolved from a small stone two storey structure to a large stone building.
 William Bursill in the 1840s was able to afford to construct a substantial building considering that during this time the depression was affecting the majority of Australia.
 From this building Bursill ran a tannery in conjunction with a boot shop.

 Bursill sold his portion of the land to the Campbelltown postmaster William Fowler in October 1850.
 The selling price increased from £45 to £375 in the space of six years.
 This demonstrates how substantial the buildings on the land were.
 It is also suggested that Fowler rented the buildings for a period between 1846 and when he purchased it, using it for the Post Office.